Random Variables > Independent Random Variables

 The first statement, P(x|y) = P(x), for all values of X and Y, is stating “the probability of x, given y, is x.”
 In other words, knowing y should make no difference on the probability, x — it’s still going to be just x no matter what the value of y.

-You may recognize the second one as the fundamental counting principle , which states that if you have two independent events, multiply their probabilities together.
+You may recognize the second statement as the fundamental counting principle , which states that if you have two independent events, multiply their probabilities together.
 For example, let’s say your chances of winning a prize in bingo are 1/1000 and your odds of finding a parking space right next to the bingo hall are 1/20.
 Your odds of finding a parking space next to the bingo hall and winning in bingo are 1/1000 * 1/20 = 1/20,000.
-This might make intuitive sense, but it’s not any kind of proof.

 How to Tell if Random Variables are Independent